vaibhav117/vaibhav117.github.io/_posts/2018-07-11-Advanced_Go_Concurrency_Patterns.md

 ---
-layout: post
-title: Advanced Go Concurrency Patterns
+title: "Advanced Go Concurrency Patterns"
 ---

 Concurrency in Go is implemented using Goroutines.